al6x/mongodb/readme.md

 - Scope, default_scope
 - Doesn't try to mimic ActiveRecord, MongoDB is differrent and this tool designed to get most of it.

+Other ODM usually try to cover simple but non-standard API of MongoDB behind complex ORM-like abstractions.
+This tool **exposes simplicity and power of MongoDB and leverages it's differences**.

 ``` ruby
 # Connecting to MongoDB.
 require 'mongo_db/model'